yas1nshah/sms-gate-api-tester/README.md

-Sure!
-Here’s a clean and clear README file for your SMS sending component:

----

 # SMS API Tester Component

 A React component with server actions to send SMS messages via either a **cloud SMS gateway** using the [`android-sms-gateway`](https://www.npmjs.com/package/android-sms-gateway) library or a **local SMS gateway API** with Basic Auth.